GoutamKuiri99/Walmart-Retail-Analysis-MySQL-and-Tableau-Project/README.md

 ![image](https://github.com/GoutamKuiri99/Walmart-Sales-Analysis-MySQL-Tableau-Project/assets/154737280/35ee831f-d665-4852-a557-19a8f7692a9f)

 ## About
-This project aims to explore the Walmart Sales data to understand top performing branches and products, sales trend of of different products, customer behaviour.
-The aims is to study how sales strategies can be improved and optimized.
-The dataset was obtained from the Kaggle Walmart Sales.
+This project aims to investigate Walmart's sales data to identify the best-performing branches and products, analyze sales trends for different products, and understand customer behavior.
+The goal is to examine how sales strategies can be enhanced and optimized.
+The dataset was acquired from the Kaggle Walmart Sales repository.

 ## Purposes Of The Project
-The major aim of thie project is to gain insight into the sales data of Walmart to understand the different factors that affect sales of the different branches.
+The primary goal of this project is to explore Walmart's sales data to understand the various factors influencing sales and Profit at different store locations.
 ## About Data
 In this phase, we will identify and assess the features of our Walmart Dataset: